-The man who taught the world the importance of peace and non-violence, Mahatma Gandhi was born on October 2, 1869.
-An anti-colonial nationalist, Mahatma Gandhi, employed non-violent resistance that acted as a catalyst in the Indian Independence Movement against British Rule.
+Gandhi Jayanti is celebrated to honour Mahatma Gandhi, the political ethicist, anti-colonial advocate, spiritual leader, and Indian Lawyer.
+Words fall short when talking about Mahatma Gandhi, the short-statured, soft-spoken, and immensely empathic person who brought all Indians together and made them understand the significance of staying united against all odds.
+For his visionary leadership, India was able to break free from the shackles of colonialism and become a free nation.
+Gandhi led the freedom movement bringing all National leaders together while advocating peace and non-violence.
+He employed non-violent resistance that acted as a catalyst in the Indian Independence Movement against British Rule.
 To remember his unparalleled contributions to the country, Gandhi Jayanti is marked as one of the national holidays of India.
-It was in 2007 when October 2 was declared the International Day of Non-Violence by the UN General Assembly.
+In 2007, October 2 was declared the International Day of Non-Violence by the UN General Assembly.

 Although Gandhi Jayanti is observed in all parts of India, the celebration in Delhi is something you shouldn't miss.
 Here are some of the major attractions to venture on the occasion of Gandhi Jayanti.